Terry Cutler: Cyber security work

 From 2005 on Terry Cutler has worked in cyber security, starting out working with companies such as Novell Canada.
 As part of his work he became a Certified Ethical Hacker, leaning the methods of how hackers work and putting that knowledge to work to prevent illegal access to data or systems.
 Over the years his expertise in cyber security has led to him being featured on news shows across Canada when talking about online safety, identity theft, hacking and the rise of cyber bullying in the latter part of the 2000s and the 2010s.
 He would also become a member of both High Technology Crime Investigation Association (HTCIA), and the Center for Internet Security (CIS).
-Over the years Cutler has been a regular contributor for Securityweek.com as part of their expert panels.
+Over the years Cutler has been a regular contributor for Securityweek.com and IT World Canada’s Cybersecurity Today Podcast.